cnlohr/shadertrixx/README.md

  * Note that all tests were performed with the same shader for all CRTs.
  * Cameras work surprisingly well for smaller textures and really poorly for big textures.

+## General notes for working from git (NOTES ONLY)

+ * Use .gitignore from cnballpit-vrc
+ * Import the VRC SDK
+ * Import the U# SDK
+ * Import VRWorldToolkit
+(Reopen project)
+ * Run "Refresh all UdonSharp Assets"

 ## General 2019 Beta Info:

 1. React to this post: https://discord.com/channels/189511567539306508/449348023147823124/500437451085578262